 Hallie Harding is our Head of Lower Division.
 She earned both her undergraduate and master’s degree in special education from East Carolina University.
-She is NC certified in special education K-12 and certified in elementary education in grades 1-6.
-She is currently pursing a master’s of school administration at UNCG.
+She is NC certified in special education K-12, elementary education in grades 1-6, and is a Wilson Language certified instructor.
+Hallie also holds a post-master’s degree of school administration from UNCG.
 In her free time she enjoys weekend getaways, reading, and outdoor sports.

 Aimee Picon is our Assistant Head of Lower Division.
 She holds a Bachelor’s degree in Special Education and a Master’s degree in Early Childhood both earned with honors from the University of Florida.
 She is North Carolina Certified in Early Childhood (birth – Kindergarten), Elementary Education (K-6) and Special Education (K – 12) She brings 10 years of experience in establishing Kindergarten classes, and we look forward to enhancing our technology in the lower grade levels as she shares her expertise in this area.
 Aimee enjoys baking, reading and spending time with her family in her free time.